apache/cordova-docs/docs/it/edge/config_ref/images.md

 * * *

 licenza: licenza uno o più contratti di licenza di collaboratore per l'Apache Software Foundation (ASF).
-Vedere il file avviso distribuito con questo lavoro per ulteriori informazioni riguardanti la proprietà del copyright.
-L'ASF licenze questo file a voi con la licenza Apache, versione 2.0 (la "licenza"); non si può usare questo file se non in conformità con la licenza.
+See the NOTICE file distributed with this work for additional information regarding copyright ownership.
+The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0